galaxyproteomics/metaquantome_mcp_analysis/galaxy_tutorial/tutorial.md

 * Intensity file: `int.tab`
 * "Intensity file: peptide column name": `peptide` (the default)

 Now, click "Execute".
 If the output dataset turns green - great!
-Process to the next step.
+Proceed to the next step.
 If the dataset turns red, that means an error has occurred.
 Please double check your parameters against the below image and try again:

 ![](images/expand_ready_to_go.png)